-How to Use Your Amazon Fire Stick with an LG Smart TV
+How to Use Amazon Fire Stick with an LG Smart TV

 Compatibility and Requirements

-First, you should know that not all LG TVs will be compatible with the Firestick.
-However, an HDTV model with an HDMI port should suffice.
+First, you should know that not all LG TVs will be compatible with the Fire Stick.
+As long as you have a fairly recent LG smart TV with an HDMI port, you are sorted.

-Secondly, streaming devices and services require internet connection in order to operate.
-Unlike regular cable or satellite TV, you’ll need internet access to use a Firestick.
-If you want to watch your favorite movies and TV shows in full HD, it is suggested that you opt for at least a mid-tier internet plan, with solid upload and download speeds.
+Secondly, streaming devices and services require an internet connection in order to operate.
+Unlike regular cable or satellite TV, you’ll need internet access to use a Fire Stick.
+If you want to watch your favorite movies and TV shows in full HD, it is suggested that you opt for at least a mid-tier internet plan with good upload and download speeds.

-Finally, to use your Firestick, you’ll need an Amazon account.
-If you have ordered your Firestick via a preexisting Amazon account, the device should already be registered to that account.
+Finally, you’ll need an Amazon account to use your Fire Stick.
+If you have ordered your Fire Stick via a pre-existing Amazon account, the device should already be registered to it.
 Don’t worry, though, you can always log out, log in with a new account, or use multiple accounts on one device.

 The installation process isn’t too complex and shouldn’t take too long to complete.
 That being said, it may not be as straightforward as turning on your TV and going to its app store.
 It may take some legwork and minor tweaking along the way.